 A lot of people came to my mind who gave their last for someone who took that all for granted or who used them deliberately.

 OK, we need to learn not to just trust everyone at first sight and if the same person played a false game again we should let them play it alone.
 But sometimes you can have a really good feeling about someone and you are open to giving them second chances.
-Unfortunately, there are people out there who don’t care for other people’s feelings but only for their own benefits.
+Unfortunately, there are people out there who don’t care for other people’s feelings but only for their own benefit.
 Those people don’t understand that they have a responsibility when they have other people’s trust or even their hearts.
 Perhaps they feel overwhelmed when someone opens up to them or they simply only care for themselves.
 If they find someone willing to fulfill their needs they take it gladly but of course, after a while nice words disappear like dust when they are not honest.

 And this holds good for any relationship.
 The ones to whom the relationship means more drift into dependency and do everything to get back to the point where they once were or what they believed there was.
 They are questioning themselves, their actions, their attitudes, their whole being that something must be wrong with them and bury themselves in self-accusations.
-They are begging for answers in order to make it all up again – but they are rejected.
+They are begging for answers to make it all up again – but they are rejected.
 They lose self-esteem and start hiding their hearts because they don’t want to be hurt anymore.
 But since this is not who they are they feel torn apart inside.
 What is an important lesson to learn and insight to gain is that not the fooled one has to be cleared out but the fool!

 It is necessary to step back and look at the situation from a distance.
 Only when the fooled one realizes that it is not a bad attitude to have an open heart but to abuse open hearts the healing can begin.
 Never feel bad because you trusted.
 It is the person who had bad intentions even though they would never confess it.